ilia3101/SpectralMeasurements/README.md

 ![chaos](https://user-images.githubusercontent.com/23642861/144686777-f576c793-c779-4354-8aaf-614a1862b31c.jpg)

+(No light source shown here, it goes in that empty spot on the left)

 I am considering upgrading the photodiode to a NIST tracable calibrated unit from Thorlabs (and then applying corrections to all previous results made with the current TSL235), but that would be expensive so I don't know when.

 I might also swap out the lens from an industar 61L/Z to something more neutral, maybe a ZEISS T*, and again correct all previous measurements to match the new setup.
 And again, this is expensive, so I don't know when I'll do this.